Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 If the key contents are large, we can intern it - journal an association "#5 = x", then writes as "write key xyz is interned to #5 = ...", and reads as "read key xyz from intern #5".
 We can't use the key itself as #n because there might be multiple writes to the key.

-The simplest example of an in-memory key is the command line arguments; we can store the full initial command line, and then have a thunk that parses the command line and writes various option keys.
+The simplest example of an in-memory key is the command line arguments; we can store the full initial command line, and then have a task that parses the command line and writes various option keys.
 Another example is versioning keys.
-The initial thunk writes a key for each thunk with the compiled-in version, ``write (Version abc) v2.3``.
-Then each thunk reads its version and this read is stored in the thunk record, causing rebuilds when the version is changed.
+The initial task writes a key for each task with the compiled-in version, ``write (Version abc) v2.3``.
+Then each task reads its version and this read is stored in the task record, causing rebuilds when the version is changed.

 --ignore-rule-versions
   Ignore versions in the build rules.